numpy/numpy/doc/TESTS.rst

 - :func:`numpy.testing.assert_array_less` for testing (strict) elementwise
   ordering between a result array and a reference.

-Note that these assertion functions only compare the numerical vales of the arrays.
+Note that these assertion functions only compare the numerical values of the arrays.
 Consider adding separate ``assert`` statements regarding the array dtype and shape (when the reference is a scalar).
 Note that ``pytest`` internally rewrites the ``assert`` statement to give informative